grompe/BTWTweak/README.md

 - Logs destroyed by fire now drop ash.
 Also wither skeletons drop ash.
 It can be used as a fertilizer.

+- Wolves now respawn in forest biome (but not forest hills) like hostile mobs.
+  This is mainly done to support long term servers, where no animals and wolves left for kilometers around.
+This can be disabled in BTWTweak.cfg.

+- Sitting wolf cubs no longer teleport to player as they grow up.

+- The void fog is gone.
+It was annoying.

 # When you progress to the saw and tanned leather:

+- Better microblocks: it's now possible to fill blocks to the next appropriate shape by placing corners, mouldings and sidings: corners can combine into mouldings, mouldings can combine with sidings to become stairs or with stairs to become full blocks, sidings can combine into full blocks.
+Better yet, you can see where exactly your microblocks will go and if they get merged!

+- Sneaking now prevents falling from a rope.
+Rope climbing is much safer now.

 - Chest, gearbox, note block, jukebox, door, trapdoor, fence gate, pulley, bellows, ladder, bookshelf, hopper, platform, barrel, axle and saw, as well as